Build a Foundation for DevOps and Automation

 Click the image below for full page view…

 So what value does this have?
-It provides a standard vocabulary for dev, ops and non-technical resources to communicate.
-That common vocabulary can then be institutionalized in the tools sets to align end-to-end supply chain processes for the following:
+It provides a standard vocabulary and framework for dev, ops and non-technical resources to communicate.
+That common framework can then be institutionalized in the IT tools data structure to align end-to-end logistics as the foundation for DevOps and IT operational management.